Skip to content

 The real ROI of Facebook ads is qualified conversations that turn into appointments and closings.

-If you’re looking for how ROI and ads work across platforms, start with our Ads for Real Estate framework.
+If you’re looking for how ROI of Facebook ads and how it works across platforms, start with our Ads for Real Estate framework.

 Key Takeaways